davelively14/flatfoot/README.md

 ### <a name="user-update"></a>User#update

-Given a user's id and a list of parameters, update a user's information.
+Given a user's token and a list of parameters, update a user's information.
 Authorization token is required.

 Accepted parameters for the `user_params` object.